 The Plasma Hero/IDF Connection

 An initiative of The Immune Deficiency Foundation (IDF), Plasma Hero is a resource designed to guide individuals through the journey of plasma donation, encourage others to donate, and better support those who rely on plasma-based products.

 Since its founding in 1980, IDF has served those affected by primary immunodeficiencies (PI) through advocacy, education, and research initiatives.
 There are more than 450 types of PI diagnoses, and the majority of them are treated with immunoglobulin therapy (which is a plasma-derived therapy).
 Because plasma is a lifelong treatment, the availability of plasma is critical to those with PI and many other rare, chronic diseases.

-The Immune Deficiency Foundation improves the diagnosis, treatment, and quality of life of people affected by primary immunodeficiency through fostering a community empowered by advocacy, education, and research.
+The Immune Deficiency Foundation (IDF) improves the diagnosis, treatment, and quality of life of people affected by primary immunodeficiency (PI) by fostering a community empowered by advocacy, education, and research.

 Your donation helps the IDF provide resources and services to the thousands who live with primary immunodeficiencies.
 Your generosity can positively affect patients, family members, and those who care for and about them.